-- Metal Knuckles featured heavily in a story arc starting in issue #108 of the Fleetway Sonic the Comic in August 1997, three months before Sonic R was released.
+- A Metal Knuckles lookalike featured heavily in a story arc starting in issue #108 of the Fleetway Sonic the Comic in August 1997, three months before Sonic R was released.

-- Metal Knuckles also appeared in the Archie Sonic comic as part of Eggman's Metal Series.
+- Metal Knuckles also appeared in the Archie Sonic comic as part of Dr. Eggman's Metal Series.

 - Excuse Plot: It's referenced in the manual, but not in the game.
 The game is just a straightforward racer, with no story mode or attempt to make a plot.

-- Go-Karting with Bowser: Though the manual makes an admirable effort to pass it off as an evil plot.
+- Go-Karting with Robotnik: Though the manual makes an admirable effort to pass it off as an evil plot.

 - Joke Character:

 - The Tails Doll.
-A profile of him at the Sonic Channel website states that after creating Metal Sonic and Metal Knuckles, Eggman didn't really put any effort in creating him.
+His profile at the Sonic Channel website states that no effort went into creating Tails Doll after Metal Sonic and Metal Knuckles.
 It's just a doll that can float around.
 This is supported in game he has the lowest speed and special is just to float higher up.
 The fans think differently, though.

 - Lethal Joke Character: Amy is this.
 She is one of the slowest characters in the game who lacks the ability to jump since she drives a car instead of running on her feet.
 Her lethality is her ability to driver over water without losing speed, decent acceleration and good turning, and a rechargeable Nitro Boost ability that allows her to reach a top speed faster then Super Sonic for a few seconds, but it does take away most of her turning when in uses.

 - Love Is A Drug: Most of the soundtrack.